matthewywang/DS_bootcamp/README.md

 This time I directed webdriver to click on "Statistics."
 The first statistic that shows up is "Aces."
 I then told webdriver to click on the '15' dropdown and select 'All.'
 Then I used BeautifulSoup to extract the source code, applied the same three functions as above to get the data in a dataframe matching the table on the website, and pickled the dataframe.

 For the next statistic, I directed webdriver to click on the 'Category' dropdown and select '1st Serve Won %.'
 I repeated the steps above extracting the source code, getting the data into a dataframe, and pickling the dataframe.
-Following that, I merged this dataframe with the previous dataframe (containing 'Aces."
+Following that, I merged this dataframe with the previous dataframe (containing 'Aces').

 I repeated this process for ten more statistics (see below), each time directing webdriver to click on the statistic, extracting the source code with BeautifulSoup, creating a dataframe with my functions, pickling the dataframe, and merging this latest dataframe with the dataframe containing previous statistics.
-    - 2nd Serve Won %
+* 2nd Serve Won %
-    - 1st Srv Return Won %
+* 1st Srv Return Won %
-    - 2nd Srv Return Won %
+* 2nd Srv Return Won %
-    - Services Games Won %
+* Services Games Won %
-    - Return Games Won %
+* Return Games Won %
-    - Upsets Against %
+* Upsets Against %
-    - Break Points Won %
+* Break Points Won %
-    - Scrape Tie-Breaks Won %
+* Scrape Tie-Breaks Won %
-    - Points Dominance %
+* Points Dominance %
-    - Gms. to Matches Ov.-Perf.
+* Gms. to Matches Ov.-Perf.

 Finally, I merged the dataframe with all the statistics (df_2018_stats) with the dataframe containing the next year's rankings (df_2019_rankings_sum) to create a master dataframe (df_2018_master) and pickled it.